Nottingham Trent University: Teacher training

-In the late 1970s, due to changes in birth rate, many teacher colleges closed, with places to be reduced to around 45,000 by 1981.
-Eaton Hall teacher training college would stay, as part of Trent Polytechnic; but it later closed in 1981.
+Teacher training formed a substantial part of the Polytechnic’s provision during the post-war decades, reflecting national demand following the expansion of compulsory education.
+In the late 1970s, however, declining birth rates led to a reduction in teacher training places across England.
+While Eaton Hall Teacher Training College initially remained part of Trent Polytechnic, it subsequently closed in 1981.

-In May 1984 the British School Technology scheme, first costing £2.5m, was set up by Geoffrey Shillito, and Ron Denney of Bedfordshire County Council, at the National Centre for School Technology, later the Trent International Centre for School Technology.
-The 1985 national Technology Education Project was jointly directed from the Polytechnic.
+In 1984, the National Centre for School Technology was established at the Polytechnic as part of the British School Technology scheme, under the direction of Geoffrey Shillito and Ron Denney.
+This later became the Trent International Centre for School Technology.
+The Technology Education Project, launched nationally in 1985, was jointly directed from the Polytechnic.
+In 1988, the Centre for Enterprise was established, hosting the five-year Enterprise for Higher Education initiative, aimed at encouraging collaboration between higher education and industry.

-In November 1988, a national centre opened to attract teachers from industry, the £1m five-year 'Enterprise for Higher Education', at the Centre for Enterprise, under Terry Faulkner.

-University status
+University status and subsequent development (1992–present)

-Under the Further and Higher Education Act 1992, all polytechnics and some higher education colleges became eligible for full university status; at this point, the institution officially became 'Nottingham Trent University'.
+Nottingham Trent University was granted university status in 1992 following reforms to UK higher education that enabled polytechnics to become universities.
+The institution adopted its current name the same year, succeeding Nottingham Polytechnic.
+Professor Ray Cowell was appointed as the university’s first Vice-Chancellor, overseeing the transition to university status and the consolidation of academic provision across its existing campuses.

 On Friday 11 November 1994, Katharine, Duchess of Kent opened the School of Science.

-In 1997, the Nottingham Trent University Venture Capital Fund was setup with £500,000 from the European Union.
+In 1997, the Nottingham Trent University Venture Capital Fund was set up with £500,000 from the European Union.
 In the 1990s, the Southampton Institute of Higher Education, had its degrees validated by NTU.
 From July 2005 this institute would become Southampton Solent University.

-Events
+Like many UK universities, Nottingham Trent University has occasionally been the focus of public controversy and protest.
 Chairman of the university governors Sir David White, in the 1990s, was a friend of the Chancellor of the Exchequer and local Conservative MP Kenneth Clarke.
 Clarke was awarded an honorary degree in February 1996, which a high proportion of staff opposed, many in the NATFHE trade union.
-On Friday May 17, 1996, Clarke was given the degree at a ceremony.
+On Friday 17 May 1996, Clarke was given the degree at a ceremony.
 Around 200 angry chanting students gathered outside, with eight police officers present.
 There was an altercation between around 100 students and police, when Mr Clarke left the building.
 Clarke also presented the Harold Macmillan Memorial Lecture.

-On 15 March 2001, University of Wolverhampton drama lecturer Cathy McGregor performed as a lapdancer at the university, as a part of the 'Sensitive Skin' series of 'exploratory events' of NTU.
-The drama lecturer described it as 'a nude exploration of one woman's experience of the sex industry'.
-Under council rules, strippers were not licensed to perform in Nottingham clubs.
+During the 1990s, the university undertook a period of early expansion.
+In 1999, the former Brackenhurst College was incorporated into Nottingham Trent University, becoming its third campus and extending the university’s provision in land-based, environmental, and agricultural disciplines.